 - Encourage children to take a full part in lessons, including keeping their camera on where the teacher has asked for this and contributing to class discussions (whether orally or via the chat function) as much as possible

 PHSE, RSE and CEIAG remain important parts of the curriculum, and students’ rights to high quality information and guidance are not affected by any full or partial closure.
-As such, students will continue to have access to the weekly PHSE/CEIAG sessions that take place during form time, even if they are not able to physically attend school in person.
+As such, students will continue to have access to the regular PHSE/CEIAG sessions that take place, even if they are not able to physically attend school in person.